-1975 has been a good year for student democracy at Hutchins.....
 1976 and the future will benefit from this years work.

 John Linton and Mr I. Munro were basically responsible for progress and developments of early 1975.
-Mr Munro accepted the responsibility of "Masterin-charge" of the S.R.C. and in so doing stood for the upholding of democracy in a students representative body.
+Mr Munro accepted the responsibility of "Master-in-charge" of the S.R.C. and in so doing stood for the upholding of democracy in a students representative body.
 His efforts did not of course end here, as he was also elected as Treasurer of Council Funds and his experience in this field was greatly appreciated.
 On behalf of students I would like to thank Mr Munro for his guidance, counsel and efforts throughout the year.

 John Linton was nominated as S.R.C.
 Chairman.
 His influence and authority was significant and the council was sorry to see him leave the school.
 We wish him fulfilment in the future.
 The (honourable?) member for V10, Christopher Stopp, was elected S.R.C. secretary for Term 1 and on John Linton's departure he took over the reins of Chairman and carried out these duties with much enthusiasm and style.
 With officers designated, representatives nominated and a positive bank balance we commenced our first meeting at 1.20 Wednesday, February 19th.
 We immediately "got down to business".
-Common Room plans, Audio visual suggestion, oval fences, rubbish tin distribution.....were some of the items discussed at our early meetings.
+Common Room plans, Audio visual suggestcussed at our early meetings.

 The Peel St. Queenborough Car Park again this year provided the S.R.C. with funds to bank but unfortunately due to a general decrease in size of crowds at "home" games this source of income was not as profitable as last year.
-Thanks must go to our car park attendants.